usgo/online-ratings/README.md

 Player FooPlayerKGS, id 1
 ```

+## Making database changes
+We use Alembic / Flask-Migrate to run database schema updates.
+To make a database schema change, first make your changes to `models.py`.
+Then, run `python manage.py migrate -m "Some db commit message"` to autogenerate an Alembic migration file.
+Finally, execute `docker-compose run --rm web python /usr/src/app/manage.py upgrade` to actually make the database changes.
+See [Alembic documentation](http://alembic.zzzcomputing.com/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) for limitations on what the autogenerate can/cannot detect.

 ## Running Locally

 Generally, we prefer running with Docker.
 However, if you wish to run the web